MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

 - 2 GB of RAM (4 GB of RAM are recommended).
 - 1.6 GHz peak CPU speed per core (2 cores are the minimum).
-- At least 10 GB of free space (the channel database can require a large amount of space).
+- At least 15 GB of free space (the channel database can require a large amount of space, possibly in the size of terabytes).

 ## Requirements for development on local VMs